How To Use TypeScript With React Native

 June 26 , 2020 Posted by Creatix9

-Use this outstanding language for developing apps that are exceptional, user-friendly and interactive.
-Have a look on the complete guide on how to use TypeScript into your React Native applications.
+Use this outstanding language for developing apps that are exceptional, user-friendly, and interactive.
+Have a look at the complete guide on how to use TypeScript in your React Native applications.

 As you need to create mobile app design for multiple platforms for different types of devices, a basic setup should be built.
 First ensure your native app development is running successfully without the involvement of typescript.
 If there’s an issue with the app, try to resolve the issue before integrating typescript into it.
 To start with react typescript app, you need to have Node.js, npm and yarn installed on your device.
 Try to use the react-native 0.59 typescript version for a successful creation of the app with wonderful design.
 Initialize your project using the command of ‘react-native init projectname’, then to the next line ‘cd projectname’.